team3cord/PCS-JS-immersion/notes/database-notes.md

   * bookshelf extend => bookshelf.Model.extend([protoProps], [classProperties])  to create a Modle class of your own, you extend bookshelf.Model and proivde instance properties, as well as optional classProperties to be attached diretly to constructor functions.
   * extend correctly sets up the prototype chain, so subclasses created with extend can be further extended and subclassed as far as you like.

+### express db connection

+  * connection to the db through app.js
+  * post to the db through routes/index.js router.post
+  *